 Email one of the following accredited certification bodies for further details:

 NAWI/MID approved manufacturers register

-RD maintains an up to date register of all CAB approved manufactures.
+OPSS maintains an up to date register of all CAB approved manufactures.

 This European directive relating to non-automatic weighing instruments permits manufacturers to seek approval to allow them to undertake self-verification of their EC-type approved instruments.
 The term used in the directive for this activity is ‘EC declaration of type conformity’.
 To be granted permission to self-verify your organisation must satisfy the essential requirements specified in the directive.
 This requires you to have a quality system in place for this activity that will need to be assessed (and certified) by a CAB.

 This European directive covers a range of weighing and measuring instruments, including water meters, automatic weighing instruments, fuel dispensers, capacity serving measures and length (tape) measures.
 It has a number of conformity assessment modules that permit manufacturers to place equipment on to the European market under the control of an approved quality system.
 To gain approval your organisation must satisfy the essential requirements specified in the directive.
 A CAB will assess your quality system and will certify you to perform initial verification activities.

 Guidance flowchart: understand how to become an approved manufacturer under NAWI 2009 and MID 2006 flowchart, for trading standards, notified bodies and manufacturers.

 Understand the definition of a manufacture flowchart under NAWI, guidance for trading standards, notified bodies and manufacturers.

 Approved manufacturer and conformity assessment issues

 OPSS provides a central point of reference for the reporting of incidents discovered by inspectors and verifiers of equipment relating to the processes controlled under NAWI and MID and the Deregulation (Weights and Measures) Order 1999, as amended.
 This informs the process of market surveillance under the EU directives and national provisions relating to weights and measures.